gchq/stroom-content/source/squidplus-proxy/clientArtefacts/README.md

 # Prerequisites
   - Squid configured appropriately (see later)
   - requires the bind-utils, coreutils, curl, net-tools, gzip and sed packages.
-Also requires both perl and perl(XML::Simple) packages as well
+Also requires both perl and perl(XML::Simple) packages as well (including perl-Socket6, perl-XML-Simple)

 # Capability Workflow
 The workflow is such that, every 10 minutes cron starts a script which